 How to reach Andharban Jungle Trail start point

 The start point is situated near the Mulshi dam on the Tamhini Ghat road.
 Mulshi Dam is around 130 kms from Mumbai and 50 kms from Pune.
 Take a bus which is plying on the Tamhini Ghat road route and get down at the start of MCKS Ashram Road.
-From here the start point is just 3 kms away.
-I would suggest you to put the location as Andharban Trail start point on Gmaps and you can navigate appropriately.
+From here, the start point is just 3 kms away.
+I would suggest you to put the location as Andharban Homestay on Gmaps and you can navigate appropriately.

 Map showing the trail of Andharban Jungle and Devkund Waterfall

 As per the latest news, permit is required to enter the Andharban jungle trek.
 The same can be obtained online by registering at Tamhini Wildlife sanctuary website by paying a fees of INR 150 per person.
 Only 500 people are allowed per day, so make sure you book well in advance.

 My journey to Andharban Jungle and Devkund Waterfall

 I began from Pune around 3:00 am and with the assistance of Gmaps, I reached the start point around 4:30 am.
 It was dead silence there and because of amazingly foggy conditions in the range, the visibility was extremely low.
 I set up my tent close to the little Pimpri dam and snoozed till the dawn.